lukechn99/github-quickstart/Datastructures_and_Algorithms/design_techniques_and_insertion_sort.md

 ---
 ### example
-bolded section is sorted and unbolded is unsorted section
+section before the pointer is sorted
 ```
 [5, 2, 4, 3]
  ^